Bangladesh can still view the decision to hop on the Belt and Road Initiative positively.

 Whatever the delay, Naser Ejaz Bijoy, CEO of Standard Chartered Bangladesh notes that the two countries are a good fit.
 "China has overcapacity onshore and it's not growing as fast as it did in the past, so it would require external demand to support its production.
 Countries like Bangladesh growing at 7% will have that demand."

 The principal benefit to Bangladesh in the short to medium term lies in the upgrading of infrastructure, the benefits of which stand to accrue to the whole country.
-Power supplies are a big part of this: by 2016, 78 percent of Bangladesh’s 163 million people had access to electricity, with outages common.
-In part under the aegis of the B&R initiative, Bangladesh has embarked on a programme to boost its generating capacity to 24,000MW by 2022, from around 16,000MW currently.
+Power supplies are a big part of this: by 2016, 78 percent of Bangladesh's 163 million people had access to electricity, with outages common.
+In part under the aegis of the B and R initiative, Bangladesh has embarked on a programme to boost its generating capacity to 24,000MW by 2022, from around 16,000MW currently.

 Sinosure, a Chinese export credit agency teamed up for the first time with its German counterpart Euler Hermes and the World Bank Multilateral Investment Guarantee Agency to back the financing of a power plant in Sirajganj, which is now in commercial operation.
 Guangdong Power and Hubei Electric Engineering are also building plants in Shahjibazar and Chapai Nawabganj respectively.